IAmRasputin/rmg-dev/README.md

 For getting a *new* environment up and ready.
-The `bootstrap.sh` script will try to preserve your current environment if it already exists and you run it by accident.
+Different branches for different machines.